jimhome1608/AthenaHR/README.md

 GTR are sent from HR via formItemSvc.get and formItemSvc.query<br>
 formItemSvc is part of the WCL in the form-item.service.ts file<br>
 $webapi service handles actaully sending a reciving the GTR<br>
+$webapi is a reference to the  \ApplicationServices\Frontier.ApplicationServices.WebApi  project (ie. Applicaition Services).

 .